AlineReliquia/AlineReliquia/README.md

 My name is Aline, I'm 30 years old.
 I live in Canoas/RS, with my wife and our pet Orihime, a sweet cat.
 I'm studying Administration at La Salle, it's my second bachelor's degree.
 My first one was Visual Arts Licenciature, in 2015 at Uniasselvi.

-Enthusiastic about space, geek culture, world conflicts and ancient history.
+Enthusiastic about space, geek culture, technology, world conflicts and ancient history.
 I speak english and I'm learning german.
 Beyond my work as an administrative assistant, I'm a social media creator and writer, member of the Internacional Academy Woman of Letters, with participation in more than five books of poetry.
 I also write arthicles about the job market and technology.

 👉 LinkedIn: https://www.linkedin.com/in/alineac-cunha
 <!--